How the super-rich meet with the authorities in secret

 Hardly any other place in Switzerland stands for the attraction of the extremely rich as much as Gstaad.
 Investigations by the "Bund" and "Berner Zeitung" show: There is hardly any other village where so much wealth is concentrated in such a small area.
 The list of owners there reads like a who's who of global billionaires - from DM heir Kevin David Lehmann to Bernie Ecclestone and the Sacklers.

-Even on inconspicuous days, the Promenade reveals its character: Louis Vuitton or Hermès boutiques, perfectly manicured facades, handbags for over 9,000 francs in the shop window.
+Even on inconspicuous days, the Promenade reveals its character: boutiques by Louis Vuitton or Hermès, perfectly manicured facades, handbags for over 9,000 francs in the shop window.

 A system that cements inequality

 For Weiss, the real Weiss, the real scandal is something else: Switzerland operates a de facto two-tier system.
-"There is one tax system for the 99 percent - and another for the one percent," he says.
+"There is one tax system for the 99 percent - and another for the one percent," he says in the investigation by "WOZ" and the Swiss branch of "Correctiv".
 The idea that wealth is "earned" is often a myth.
 The decisive factor is who inherits - and how well the system works for the richest.

 His conclusion: the imbalance must fall.
 Wealth should not determine how a society functions or which policies are financed.